New generations in Europe tipping into homelessness

 Poverty has visibly increased on the streets of the capital of four million, where people huddle in sleeping bags in empty alleys and can be seen rummaging through garbage containers, looking for food or scraps of metal or glass to sell.

-Klimaka estimated the population living on the streets in Greece has increased by 25 percent to 17,000-20,000 over the past two years.
-The Athens municipality service for the homeless, where dozens queue every day for a meal, also reported about a rise of about 15-20 percent.
+Klimaka estimated the population living on the streets in Greece has increased by 25% to 17,000-20,000 over the past two years.
+The Athens municipality service for the homeless, where dozens queue every day for a meal, also reported about a rise of about 15-20%.

-With Greek unemployment now over 16 percent, the new homeless come from all walks of life.
+With Greek unemployment now over 16%, the new homeless come from all walks of life.

 "The family and social solidarity overall are suffering ...
 I have never seen anything like this before, it is as if each man is on his own," Violantzis said.